Why Airlines Need Fraud Protection More Than Ever Right Now

 The best way airlines can protect their customers is by using modern fraud protection solutions that can accurately identify which transactions are legitimate and which are fraudulent.

 Precognitive’s platform builds a deep understanding of each customer which can detect suspicious activity from the first interaction with the consumer and prevent risky transactions in real-time.

-In order for fraud prevention team to focus on the true criminals, airlines need to accurately separate legitimate customers from fraudsters.
+In order for the fraud prevention team to focus on the true criminals, airlines need to accurately separate legitimate customers from fraudsters.
 Combining device intelligence, advanced behavioral analytics, and a real-time decision engine to detect and prevent fraud, Precognitive can weed out fraud from an airline’s business and conserve real customers.

 Airline fraud has real consequences on everyone involved.
-The most cost effective way for airlines to decrease fraud is to partner with fraud protection providers that understand the space and the digital infrastructure that powers their business.
+The most cost-effective way for airlines to decrease fraud is to partner with fraud protection providers that understand the space and the digital infrastructure that powers their business.